phsfr/UD_Persian-PerDT/README.md

 Treebank was annotated based on language specific schema and its automatic conversion involved three main steps: revising tokenization, POS mapping and dependency mapping.

-In tokenization step, in order to separate multiword inflections of simple verbs grouped as one token in PerDT, we followed the guidelines in (Rasooli et al., 2013, Table 3) in to automatically find out the main verb and also automatically separated pronominal clitics.
+In tokenization step, in order to separate multiword inflections of simple verbs grouped as one token in PerDT, we followed the guidelines in (Rasooli et al., 2013, Table 3) to automatically find the main verbs.
+Also we automatically separated pronominal clitics.

 In POS conversion step, we used the state of the art <a href="https://arxiv.org/abs/2003.08875"> BERT-based Persian NER tagger</a> (Taher et al.,2020) with manual corrections to extend recall.
-Through seven different entities detected by tagger, we used Person and location to mark PROPN tags.
+Through seven different entities detected by tagger, we used Person and Location to mark PROPN tags.

 In the last step, dependency mapping, there was a lot of challenges.
 PerDT contains 43 syntactic relations with no straightforward mapping for most of them, conjunctions arranged from the beginning of the sentence to the end and more importantly, prepositions regarded as the head of prepositional phrases and auxiliary verbs as the head of sentences.
 So we rearranged the order of conjunctions from end to the beginning through a script and tailored rules to convert each kind of relation to its UD version properly.
 Through the whole process and at the end of each step, we investigated the results and applied manual corrections if it was needed.